Dell XPS: XPS 12 (9Q23)

 The XPS 12 is a convertible laptop.
-The convertible mirrors the general aesthetic of the Dell XPS 13 ultrabook and other models in the XPS lineup, although the hybrid swaps out its predecessors' aluminum look for a carbon-fiber exterior.
+The convertible mirrors the general aesthetic of the Dell XPS 13 Ultrabook and other models in the XPS lineup, although the hybrid swaps out its predecessors' aluminum look for a carbon-fiber exterior.
 The lid and exterior edge are framed by a machined aluminum edge, while the interior consists of a magnesium-alloy palm rest coated in matte black paint.
 The Dell XPS 12's body was made with a fingerprint-resisting coating.
 It possesses a hinged, flip-screen LCD.
-Applying a push to the top of the screen frees the 12.5 inches, 1920×1080 resolution, 400-nit brightness display from the magnetic locks that hold it in place.
+Applying a push to the top of the screen frees the 12.5-inch, 1920×1080 resolution, 400-nit brightness display from the magnetic locks that hold it in place.
 The convertible's 1.7 GHz Core i5-3317U processor sports Intel HD Graphics 4000 integrated graphics, which combine with 4 GiB of RAM and a 128 GB solid-state drive and Core i5 processor, but ups the memory to 8 GiB and the storage to 256 GB.
 Some models configuration includes the Core i7 processor, 8 GiB of RAM, and the 256 GB SSD.

 XPS 12 (9Q33)

-In July 2013, Dell released its XPS 12 with Intel Haswell (4th Generation) processor.
+In July 2013, Dell released its XPS 12 with an Intel Haswell (4th Generation) processor.
 This upgrade came as a boost in the Ultrabook's performance as well as battery life.
 Dell also added near field communication in this device.

 XPS 12 (9250)

 In 2015, Dell released a new XPS 12 with Intel Skylake Core M processors.
 The hinge system was removed and replaced with a fully detachable display.
-The device has a 4K Ultra HD (3860×2160) display, a kickstand and an 8MP rear camera and a 5MP front camera.
+The device has a 4K Ultra HD (3860×2160) display, a kickstand an 8MP rear camera and a 5MP front camera.
 The new XPS 12 has an all-metal build from the new XPS 13.